KubeRocketCI/docs/versioned_docs/version-3.11/user-guide/pipelines.md

 ## Pipeline Overview

-To inspect a pipeline details, follow the steps below:
+To inspect pipeline details, follow the steps below:

-1. Click the pipeline name to view its details:
+1. Click the PipelineRun name to view its details:

   ![PipelineRun name](../assets/user-guide/pipelines/click-pipeline-run-name.png "PipelineRun name")

-2. The first tab that you view once you click the PipelineRun name is the **Details** tab:
+2. The first tab that appears when you click the PipelineRun name is the **Details** tab:

   ![Pipeline details](../assets/user-guide/pipelines/pipeline-details-tab.png "Pipeline details")